 Chronic pain occurs over time due to conditions like osteoarthritis or hip dysplasia, which may go undiagnosed for many months.
 Osteoarthritis is a deterioration of the cartilage surrounding the bones that is progressive and permanent.
 It is one of the most common problems in dogs, with almost one in every five dogs having osteoarthritis.
 However, this disease can affect dogs of all ages and breeds and is easily overlooked in younger dogs.

-In addition to the usual deterioration of joints that can occur as pets age, osteoarthritis can also be inherited (some breeds are more likely to get the condition than others), caused by dietary problems, or even be brought on by lifestyle issues like being overweight or obese.
+In addition to the usual deterioration of joints that can occur as pets age, osteoarthritis can also be inherited (some breeds are more likely to get the condition than others), caused by dietary problems, or even brought on by lifestyle issues like being overweight or obese.
 Osteoarthritis is caused by wear and tear of the joints and can cause pain, swelling, and stiffness, particularly in the legs, hips, and backbone, which can restrict your dog’s activity and cause lameness.
 Carodyl can help relieve symptoms of osteoarthritis and improve your dog’s mobility.
-Carodyl 100 is also used to reduce pain following orthopedic and soft tissue surgery in dogs.
-Carodyl is intended for use for dogs only and should not be given to cats or other pets.
+It also reduces pain following orthopedic and soft tissue surgery in dogs.
+The medicine is intended for dogs and should not be given to cats or other pets.

 Osteoarthritis management requires “multi-modal care.”
 And as a pet parent, you have lots to do to ease pain and reduce further damage to your pet’s joints.

-- Put your pet on a healthy schedule and consult your veterinarian about the amount of activity they need.
+3. Put your pet on a healthy schedule and consult your veterinarian about their needed activity.

 Carprofen is one of eleven approved non-steroidal anti-inflammatory drugs for use in dogs that aid in the relief of inflammation, pain, and fever.